 Two other lion cubs have also been found in Siberia’s Yakutia area in recent years.

 Valery Plotnikov is one of the study’s writers.
-He told Reuters that Sparta was so well preserved that it still had its fur, organs and skeleton.
+He told Reuters that Sparta was so well-preserved that her fur, organs, and skeleton were still intact.

 “The find itself is unique; there was not any other such find in Yakutia,” he said.

-Plotnikov added that the scientists hope to find evidence of mother’s milk inside Sparta in order to learn what cave lions ate.
+Plotnikov added that the scientists hope to find evidence of mother’s milk inside Sparta in order to learn about the diet of cave lions.

-Similar finds in Russia’s larger Siberian area have increased in recent years.
+There have been numerous other such similar discoveries in Russia’s larger Siberian area in recent years.
 Climate change is warming the Arctic faster than the rest of the world.
 That increase in temperature has melted the ground in some areas that were permanently frozen.